JeanetteEileen/PilatesPlus/README.md

   * Git
  ## Installation and Setup
  #### Requirements: Web browser, PilatesPlus.Azurewebsites.net
 After the website has been pulled up, create a user login to begin.
 Before any sessions or equipment can be added, the user needs to establish a list of clients.
-Click on the Clients button to start entering client information such as first name, last name, email address and phone number.
+1. Click on the Clients button to start entering client information such as first name, last name, email address, Is client active, and phone number.
+2. After the information has been entered click on the create button.
+If everything is correct and entered you will be returned to the list of clients and given a message telling you the client has been added to the database.
+In the unlikely event the information is not entered correctly you will be prompted to enter the correct information.
+3. The next step after creating a client is to create a session when the client comes in for a class.
+This can be done prior to the class or after the class.
+The user can click on the CreateSession option or go back to the main menu and Select the Session button.
+4. The Create Client Session page you need to start with the dropdown list of Clients to pick the client whose session you which to add.
+The Session comments are for what ever the user wants to note about the session.
+There is an option for noting whether the session is a shared with another client as a duet.
+The session date is also added as well as the day of the week drop down.
+When all the information has been entered use the create button to add the session.
+5. There are many pieces of equipment that can be utilized in a traditional pilates session.
+As a result you will want to track which equipment was used by the client in the session.
+You can either access this from the home page and click on the equipment button or choose the option to create an equipment from the session index.
+6. Choose the equipment that is to be created from the drop down list.
+There can only be one list of equipment for each session.
+So when you enter the equipment be sure you are adding only one equipment for a session.
+7. The information for the client, session, and equipment can all be edited or viewed individually.
+8. The ability to delete information is available in the equipment and session areas.
+Should you want to delete the information, you must first delete the equipment before trying to delete the session since the equipment can not exist without a session to go with it.